Rainbow Class at Prince of Wales

 The children who attend Rainbow Class still remain part of their original class and stay with their class for many activities.
 The children are registered in their own class both in the morning and in the afternoon before coming to Rainbow.

 In Rainbow, we aim to achieve an equal balance between learning about emotions and social skills and academic tasks.
 Mornings are usually devoted to the curriculum areas of English and Maths.
 Children will complete work appropriate to their level and relevant to the work that is continuing in their mainstream class.
 We are aware of each child’s individual needs when planning, delivering and assessing their progress.
+Children will attend Read Write Inc. groups with the rest of the Year 1 children.

 The afternoons are usually devoted to developing children’s movement skills, knowledge and understanding of the world, creativity, games and role play, all of which involve sharing, collaborating and turn taking, vital for supporting the development of the child’s communication and social skills as well as building self-confidence and self-esteem.